shuen4/Warcraft-III-SD/readme.md

 ## Note
 1. CDN server is hardcoded as `level3.blizzard.com`
     - almost every file downloaded from this server, changing it to nearest CDN might improve download speed
-      - you can change it in source code or `nginx/conf/nginx.conf` after proxy server running and use `nginx.exe -s reload` to reload nginx config
+      - you can change it in source code or `nginx/conf/nginx.conf` when proxy server running and use `nginx.exe -s reload` to reload nginx config
         - list of cdn servers:
           - us.cdn.blizzard.com
           - eu.cdn.blizzard.com